williammcintosh/Portfolio/Github-Workflow-Process (1).md

 This only needs to be done once per project.

-1. Download data from source
+1. Download data from source (provided by professor?)
 2. Open VS Code and navigate to the folder containing your code files.
     * Make sure this **is not** the parent folder, but instead only open the highest, loal working directory.
 3. Open the integrated terminal in VS Code by going to View -> Terminal or using the shortcut Ctrl+`.
-4. Initialize a new **local** repository by running the command `git init`.
-5. Next, create a new **remote** repository on GitHub.
+5. Create a new **remote** repository on GitHub.
 Go to the GitHub website, log in, and click on the "New" button to create a new repository.
 Give it a name and choose whether you want it to be public or private.
 6. Once the repository is created, copy the SSH URL of the repository from the GitHub website.
 7. Run the command `git clone <SSH_URL> .`
-    * Alternatively `git clone <SSH_URL> <name_of_folder>`
+    * Alternatively `git clone <SSH_URL> <name_of_folder_defaults_to_repo_name>`
     * This requires you to have setup your SSH locally (See steps above)